IT Code of Practice guidance notes

 This is a complex area.
 See copyright training and guidance.

-The key point to remember is that the fact that you can see something on the web, download it or otherwise access it doesn't mean that you can do what you want with it.
+The key point to remember is that just because you can see something on the web, and download it or otherwise access it, that doesn't mean that you can do what you want with it.

 7.3 Others' information